highjack/highjack.github.io/_posts/2024-05-27-bypassing-canaries-nx-x86-linux.md

 categories: [EXPLOIT_DEV]
 tags: [exploit_dev]     # TAG names should always be lowercase
 ---
-For this blog post we will be exploiting a 32bit Linux binary called wopr, yup that's a wargames reference from a CTF Challenge called Persistence.
+For this blog post we will be exploiting a 32bit Linux binary called wopr, yup that's a wargames reference from a CTF challenge called Persistence.

 ![checksec](/assets/img/wopr/checksec-wopr.png)